 The isolation of the psychoactive ingredient of Cannabis Sativa (Δ9-THC), identification of its chemical structure and the discovery of its endogenous counterparts - collectively termed endocannabinoids - plus the isolation and identification of various phytocannabinoids, have ushered in a wealth of pre-clinical and clinical studies, shedding light on the efficacy of the endocannabinoid system to deal with human health and disease.
 Endocannabinoids control an array of biological and pathological processes, recognized as key mediators of numerous aspects of human pathophysiology – ranking with the most widespread and versatile signaling molecules ever discovered.

-The Hebrew University Multidisciplinary Center on Cannabinoid Research is integrating, coordinating and conducting this exciting research on cannabinoids, endocannabinoids and medical Cannabis, focusing on the following areas: CANCER; PAIN, INFLAMATION & STRESS MANAGEMENT; IMMUNITY; METABOLISM; DRUG DELIVERY & NANOTECHNOLOGY; PHARMACEUTICAL CHEMISTRY; NEUROSCIENCE and PLANT SCIENCE & GENETICS.
+The Hebrew University Multidisciplinary Center for Cannabinoid Research is integrating, coordinating and conducting this exciting research on cannabinoids, endocannabinoids and medical Cannabis, focusing on the following areas: CANCER; PAIN, INFLAMATION & STRESS MANAGEMENT; IMMUNITY; METABOLISM; DRUG DELIVERY & NANOTECHNOLOGY; PHARMACEUTICAL CHEMISTRY; NEUROSCIENCE and PLANT SCIENCE & GENETICS.